bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

-The files we will use to load decision making into decision trees and raps are described in this readme.
+The files we will use to load decision trees and raps are described in this readme.
 Please see the two types below.

-DECISION TREE TEXT:
+FILE TYPE 1 -> DECISION TREE TEXT:
 - The first line of the file is the number of decision tree nodes in the file.

 - Each line of the file will represent a Decision tree node.